JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_content.md

 - the classes that implement the plugin functionality
 - recommended: plugin logo file(s) (<path>META-INF/pluginIcon*.svg</path>) ([Plugin Logo](plugin_icon_file.md))

+See [](plugin_user_experience.md#distribution-size) for important steps to optimize the plugin distribution file.

-> Targeting a plugin distribution to a specific OS is not possible ([issue](https://youtrack.jetbrains.com/issue/MP-1896)).
+Targeting a plugin distribution to a specific OS is not possible ([issue](https://youtrack.jetbrains.com/issue/MP-1896)).

 ### Plugin Without Dependencies